Volodymyr Zelenskyy: Economic issues

-In a mid-June interview with BIHUS info, a representative of the president of Ukraine at the Cabinet of Ministers, Andriy Herus stated that Zelenskyy had never promised to lower communal tariffs, but that a campaign video in which Zelenskyy stated that the price of natural gas in Ukraine could fall by 20–30 percent or maybe more was not a direct promise but actually "half-hinting" and "joking".
-Zelenskyy's election manifesto mentioned tariffs only once — that money raised from a capital amnesty would go towards "lowering the tariff burden on low-income citizens".
+In a June 2019 interview with BIHUS info, a representative of the president of Ukraine at the Cabinet of Ministers, Andriy Herus stated that Zelenskyy had never promised to lower communal tariffs, but that a campaign video in which Zelenskyy stated that the price of natural gas in Ukraine could fall by 20–30% or maybe more was not a direct promise but actually "half-hinting" and "joking".
+Zelenskyy's election manifesto mentioned tariffs only once – that money raised from a capital amnesty would go towards "lowering the tariff burden on low-income citizens".